kvnang/frkennyang/src/posts/FAQs on My Priesthood/index.md

   - Priesthood
 excerpt: This article covers my priesthood, why priests are called “father,” the differences between diocesan priests and religious order priests, the promises made by diocesan priests, my daily life, and the reasons I wear priestly clothing.
 ---
+In this article, I provide answers to the questions I get asked the most.
+If your question is not here, feel free to reach out to me via [the contact form](/) on the home page.

-1. ## Who are you?
+## 1. Who are you?

 I am a **Catholic priest**.
 On who a Catholic priest is, check out [this article](https://www.catholic.com/encyclopedia/priest).

-2. ## How should we address you?
+## 2. How should we address you?

 You can call me **Father Kenny**.

-3. ## Why are you called ‘Father’?
+## 3. Why are you called ‘Father’?

 Indeed, it is customary to address priests, in different languages, as 'Father' (e.g., *Padre*, *Mon Père*, *Romo*).
 By calling me ‘Father,’ you are actually doing me a huge favor.
 You are reminding me that, as a priest, I am called—as all fathers are—to be **a provider**.
 I was ordained, indeed, to **nourish the faithful** with the sacraments and the Word of God as well as to **generate new children of God** through baptism.

 More on why we call priests ‘Father,’ click [here](https://www.ewtn.com/catholicism/library/why-do-we-call-priests-father-1178).

-4. ## Which religious order do you belong to?
+## 4. Which religious order do you belong to?
 What title should we put behind your name?

 I am a **diocesan priest**.
 Therefore, I do not belong to any religious order and **no religious title** (such as O.S.B., S.J., O.P., O.F.M., or O.Carm.) goes behind my name.

-5. ## Who are diocesan priests?
+## 5. Who are diocesan priests?

 Simply speaking, diocesan priests are **priests who dedicate their life to serving a particular diocese** ([c.
 265](https://www.vatican.va/archive/cod-iuris-canonici/eng/documents/cic_lib2-cann208-329_en.html#CHAPTER_II.)).
 A diocese, in turn, is “a portion of the people of God which is entrusted to a bishop for him to shepherd with the cooperation of the *presbyterium*,” namely, the college of priests ([c.
 369](https://www.vatican.va/archive/cod-iuris-canonici/eng/documents/cic_lib2-cann368-430_en.html)).